bespoken/bespoken-docs/google-marketplace/getting-started.md

 ## Create tokens

-Go to following URL, replace yourdomain.com with your own domain.
+Go to the following URL, replace yourdomain.com with your domain.
 ```
 https://yourdomain.com/link_account?platform=phone
 ```